ibmcloudprivate2/wildfly/README.md

 Date: Wed, 11 Apr 2018 10:47:11 GMT
 ```

-You can also view the **helloworld** application with the below url.
+You can also view the **helloworld** application with url the below.

 ```
 http://localhost:5000/helloworld/HelloWorld